VIVA HERMOSA

 Our Tabulation of Revenue

-Below is vivahermosa.com's table, with numbers revised, to reflect City Hall's revenues we believe are attributable to the bars, not to the entire downtown.
+Below is vivahermosa.com's table, prepared in 2007, with numbers revised to reflect City Hall's revenues we believe are attributable to the bars, not to the entire downtown.

 Bar Scene Revenue